UWA-CITS5206-DMR/react-ui/docs/User_Manual.md

 ### Role-based Homepages

-- Student Dashboard: patient list + tabs for Overview, Observations, SOAP Notes, Investigation Requests, Medication Orders, and Discharge Summary.
+- Student Dashboard: patient list + sections for Overview, Observations, SOAP Notes, Investigation Requests, Medication Orders, and Discharge Summary.
-- Instructor Dashboard: patient list + tabs for Overview, File Management, and Investigation Requests.
+- Instructor Dashboard: patient list + sections for Overview, File Management, and Investigation Requests.
 - Admin: Administration is performed in the Django Admin (backend), not in this web app.
 Ask your coordinator for the backend admin URL (commonly your API domain with "/admin").

 ### Interface Basics

 - Patient List (left sidebar): choose a patient.
-The app remembers the last selected patient and tab for convenience.
+The app remembers the last selected patient and section for convenience.
 - Top Navigation: shows your role and provides quick access to dashboards.
-- Tabs: switch between feature areas within a patient.
+- Navigation tabs: switch between feature areas within a patient.
+- Floating action buttons: blue + buttons in the bottom-right corner provide quick access to create new records (notes, observations, requests, orders).
 - Toasts: appear at the bottom-right for success/errors.

 ---